Emergency Contraceptives (EC)

 Morning After Pill (Plan B Pill)

 Emergency Contraception (EC) is also known as The Morning After pill, or Plan B pill.
 EC is not believed to be effective once implantation has taken place and a pregnancy is present.
-It is not intended as an abortion pill, that aborts an existing pregnancy.
 There are other abortion methods and options for existing pregnancies.

 EC consists of taking a large dose of oral synthetic contraceptive (Estrogen and progestin or progestin only) medication.
 EC is believed to act principally by preventing ovulation or fertilization.
-There are dozens of manufacturers of Emergency Contraception Medication.
+It also changes the lining of the uterus, so it may prevent the implantation of a fertilized embryo.
 The Plan B pill manufacturers provide warnings and side effects to consider, before taking the medication – see below for more information.

 Plan B pill side effects include queasiness and some women throw up after taking emergency contraception pills.
 You may also experience a headache, feel tired or dizzy, have some lower abdominal pain, or find your breast are more tender than usual.